Wound Care Plan

 Inflamed Laceration/Skin Tear

-A patient has received a blunt force trauma causing a laceration/skin tear which has now become INFLAMMED.
-Their skin has good skin turgor and patient is not elderly. ***Consider taking a wound swab**
+A patient has received a blunt force trauma causing a laceration/skin tear which is not actively bleeding and has become inflammed.

 Swipe